dhutapratama/docs/passwords.md

 <a name="introduction"></a>
 ## Introduction

 Most web applications provide a way for users to reset their forgotten passwords.
-Rather than forcing you to re-implement this by hand for every application you create, Laravel provides convenient services for sending password reset links and secure resetting passwords.
+Rather than forcing you to re-implement this by hand for every application you create, Lets provides convenient services for sending password reset links and secure resetting passwords.

 > **Note**
 > Want to get started fast?
-Install a Laravel [application starter kit](/docs/{{version}}/starter-kits) in a fresh Laravel application.
-Laravel's starter kits will take care of scaffolding your entire authentication system, including resetting forgotten passwords.
+Install a Lets [application starter kit](/docs/{{version}}/starter-kits) in a fresh Lets application.
+Lets's starter kits will take care of scaffolding your entire authentication system, including resetting forgotten passwords.

 <a name="model-preparation"></a>
 ### Model Preparation

-Before using the password reset features of Laravel, your application's `App\Models\User` model must use the `Illuminate\Notifications\Notifiable` trait.
-Typically, this trait is already included on the default `App\Models\User` model that is created with new Laravel applications.
+Before using the password reset features of Lets, your application's `App\Models\User` model must use the `Illuminate\Notifications\Notifiable` trait.
+Typically, this trait is already included on the default `App\Models\User` model that is created with new Lets applications.

 Next, verify that your `App\Models\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
 The `App\Models\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

 <a name="database-preparation"></a>
 ### Database Preparation

 A table must be created to store your application's password reset tokens.
-The migration for this table is included in the default Laravel application, so you only need to migrate your database to create this table:
+The migration for this table is included in the default Lets application, so you only need to migrate your database to create this table:

 ```shell
 php artisan migrate